JortdeJong13/country-guess/README.md

 ## Getting Started

-For your convenience, I have deployed the Country Guess App, and made is accessible at [country-guess.nl](https://country-guess.nl).
+The Country Guess App is accessible at [country-guess.nl](https://country-guess.nl).
+Feel free to try it out!
 Alternatively, you can follow the instructions to run the app locally or with Docker.

 ### Local Installation